Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 The raw file was edited in WorkSpace, and the final steps with Photoshop.

 It was possible to capture a more detailed look by shifting the histogram to the right.
-If I were on holiday and wanted a quick photo for social media, then the EM5 II HDR function is enough.
+We were on holiday and wanted a quick photo for social media.
+The EM5 II HDR function is enough.

 Olympus EM5 II with Lumix 7-14mm - ISO200, f5.6, 1/400.